-Sales of a substantial number of Swvl Securities, including the Resale Securities being offered pursuant to this prospectus consisting of (a) 12,242,426 Class A Ordinary Shares and (b) 18,181,821 Class A Ordinary Shares issuable upon exercise of the Institutional Investor Warrants in the public market could occur at any time.
+Sales of a substantial number of Swvl Securities, including the Resale Securities being offered pursuant to this prospectus consisting of (a) 20,000 remaining Commitment Shares that we issued to the Selling

+Securityholder pursuant to the Purchase Agreement in consideration of its commitment to purchase shares of Class A Ordinary Shares at our election under the Purchase Agreement, and (b) 98,553,233 remaining Purchase Shares we may elect in our sole discretion to issue and sell to the Selling Securityholder under the Purchase Agreement from time to time after the date of this prospectus., in the public market could occur at any time.
 Sales of a substantial number of Swvl Securities, including the Resale Securities being offered pursuant to this prospectus, in the public market or the perception that these sales might occur, could depress the market price of our securities and could impair our ability to raise capital through the sale of additional equity securities.
 Sales of a substantial number of our securities upon any future waivers or expiration of lock-up agreements entered into by our shareholders, or the perception that such sales may occur, could have a material and adverse effect on the trading price of our securities.
 For example, certain lock-up restrictions entered into in connection with the Business Combination and subsequently voluntarily extended will expire on March 31, 2023 or September 30, 2023.
 Sales of a substantial number of Swvl Securities in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could cause the market price of our securities to decline or increase the volatility in the market price of our securities.

 Further, we have filed with the SEC a registration statement covering the resale of certain Class A Ordinary Shares issued in connection with the Business Combination, including shares issued pursuant to the private offering of Swvl Securities (the "PIPE Financing") to certain investors (the "PIPE Investors").
 More specifically, that separate registration statement registers (a) 86,655,440 Class A Ordinary Shares and (b) 5,933,333 Private Placement Warrants, together with (1) 11,500,000 Class A Ordinary Shares issuable upon exercise of the Public Warrants and (2) 5,933,333 Class A Ordinary Shares issuable upon exercise of the Private Placement Warrants.
+And we have filed with the SEC a registration statement registering (a) the resale of 12,121,214 Class A Ordinary Shares issued to the Institutional Investor in connection with the Institutional Investor Private Placement, (b) the resale of 121,212 Class A Ordinary Shares issued to A.G.P./Alliance Global Partners as partial compensation for its services as placement agent in connection with the Institutional Investor Private Placement and (c) the issuance and resale of up to 18,181,821 Class A Ordinary Shares issuable to the Institutional Investor Warrants, which warrants have a cash exercise price of \$1.65.
 Any of these resales, or the perception in the market that the holders of a large number of shares intend to resell shares, could cause the market price of our securities to decline or increase the volatility in the market price of our securities.